SAP-archive/webide-extension-command-example/README.md

 ## License

 Copyright (c) 2017 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the LICENSE file [./LICENSE].
+2 except as noted otherwise in the [LICENSE file](./LICENSE).